GeorgePimpleton/Win32-games/README.md

 ### Musings on Windows© Games

-To be honest the game engine created is hard to convert to modern C++ practices.
+To be honest parts of the game engine created are hard to convert to modern C++ practices.
 More and more it is looking like the game engine needs to be rewritten top to bottom from scratch.